ridicholas/TACIT/README.md

 ### Output
 The main.py file generates a `TopicSim` object and progresses it through the simulation.
 Once the simulation completes, the `TopicSim` object is stored in a .pickle file and saved in the output/ folder.

+# Requirements
+All requirements found in `requirements.txt`.
+Code was written using Python 3.10.6.